A Quick Guide to Fishing the Floaters

 Yellowfin tuna in the Gulf of Mexico sometimes shy away from jigs but will violently assault a topwater lure if conditions are right.
 It’s a very good idea to have a heavy spinning setup ready at all times for tossing poppers to surface crashing yellowfin.
+It is not uncommon to see tuna in pursuit of flying fish leap high out of the water.
 A Shimano Saragosa or Stella loaded with 60 to 80 pound braid on a 7 – 8 foot rod is a common outfit.

 The technique for working these lures is similar to the old tried and true popping cork.
 A sideways flick of the rod tip causes the lure to rush forward and create a commotion on the surface.
 If the flying fish have taken to the skies, then it could be a good time to toss a popper.

 Flying fish are tuna candy.
 Sometimes they’re so thick they’ll fly right into the boat.
 Other times they drift tantalizingly close by but still out of reach.
 Your standard backyard pool skimming net solves this problem.
 Flying fish make superb bait so collect as many as you can and put them to work on a drift line.
 Nothing beats the real thing.

 Tuna fishing is exciting, it definitely tests your arms and back – but it is not clean.
 Tuna must be bled to ensure the highest quality of meat.
 Cut the gills or make a small semi-circle cut behind the pectoral fin to drain your fish.
 You might also want to wear an old shirt you don’t particularly care about.